jrouly/research-questions/README.md

 The database is one of the most important parts of this application.
 Without a database backend, no user data could be stored.
 By default, this application is configured to use a MySQL or MariaDB backend, but any standard database software can be used as a replacement.
+Make sure you've set the credentials correctly in the `secret.py` file.

 Begin by synchronizing the database.